 Buying a car is a big decision.
 Financially, it is something that can cost anything from a couple hundred dollars to hundreds of thousands of dollars.
 Relationally, your vehicle can also be a reflection of who you are, what your lifestyle is like, and where you are going in life.
 There’s a certain persona that goes with certain vehicles, like Harley Davidsons, Hummers, or old Cadillacs.
 So as my wife and I set out to purchase our first vehicle, we are asking ourselves a lot of questions about what car is right for us, both in terms of our finances, and our lifestyle.

 Should we buy new or used?

 For us, as we know that this is a vehicle that we want to drive for at least 10 years, we want to get something as new as possible.
-Unfortunately our budget doesn’t necessary support that, so we are looking for a relatively new used vehicle, like a 2010, 2011 or 2012 model.
+Unfortunately, our budget doesn’t necessarily support that, so we are looking for a relatively new used vehicle, like a 2010, 2011 or 2012 model.
 Honestly, the year of the vehicle doesn’t bother me as much as how much the vehicle has been used.
-I’d rather buy a 2010 with 25,000 kilometres on it rather than a 2012 with 50,000.
+I’d rather buy 2010 with 25,000 kilometers on it rather than 2012 with 50,000.